dpobel/damien.pobel.fr/src/post/configure-neovim-vim-gf-javascript-import.md

 This time [`includeexpr`
 setting](https://neovim.io/doc/user/options.html#'includeexpr') is the way out.
-It allows to define a function to run if the editor was unable to find a file path.
+It allows the developer to define a function to run if the editor was unable to find a file path.
 So by removing `node_modules` from the path and implementing a function, we can try to load the `package.json` file and build a file path with its `main` entry, this results in the following configuration: